 Constructors in F1 are responsible for building the listed parts according to the F1 sporting regulations, which as of 2018, includes the front impact structure, bodywork, survival cell, and roll structures.
 They can produce their engines or purchase one from an external source.

-Only four teams in F1 produce their own engines, making the remaining 6 teams so-called customer teams.
+Only four teams in F1 build their own engines, making the remaining 6 teams so-called customer teams.
 Non-registered parts can be purchased from any third-party supplier as long as they have been approved by the FIA.

 The term constructor refers to any person, team, manufacturer, or entity that is responsible for developing and constructing a car to Formula 1 guidelines, for Formula 1 racing.
 When listing the constructor, say for the Constructors’ Championship, the developer of the chassis and engine is usually listed as one entity, even if they were designed by separate parties.